readandprogress/reading.is-a.dev/_posts/2023/2023-08-06-a-fun-and-easy-guide-to-using-markdown-on-discord.md

 With Discord adding forum-like features, it's really handy to use a header for detailed articles or posts you want to share on Discord!

-Just add the hash character to make a header; be sure to leave a space before typing the header's content.
+Just add the pound character to make a header; be sure to leave a space before typing the header's content.
 There are three header types!

 - ( # ) For a large header, just what you need for a tittle!
-- ( ## ) For a medium header, useful for sections on an article.
+- ( ## ) For a subheader, useful for sections on an article.
-- ( ### ) For a small header.
+- ( ### ) For a even smaller subheader, useful for subsections.

 **ex:**